Central African Republic plans referendum on scrapping presidential term limits | Politics

 Central African Republic plans referendum on scrapping presidential term limits

+He was re-elected in 2020 as an offensive by rebel groups, including some backing Bozize, briefly threatened the capital Bangui.
+The proposed reform echoes constitutional and other legal changes that have allowed presidents in several other African countries - including Rwanda, Congo Republic, Ivory Coast and Guinea - to stay in office.

-Central African Republic's President Faustin-Archange Touadera said on Tuesday he would hold a referendum on his intention to change the constitution and remove term limits.
+Central African Republic's President Faustin-Archange Touadera said on Tuesday he would hold a referendum in July on his intention to change the constitution and remove term limits.

 The proposed reform echoes constitutional and other legal changes that have allowed presidents in several other African countries - including Rwanda, Congo Republic, Ivory Coast and Guinea - to stay in office.
 Touadera had previously proposed amending the constitution to allow himself and other lawmakers to remain in office if elections are delayed.